dustinpfister/blog_posts/_posts/threejs-scene.md

 layout: post
 categories: three.js
 id: 182
-updated: 2022-09-18 15:39:05
+updated: 2022-09-18 15:41:13
-version: 1.41
+version: 1.42
 ---

 A [Scene](https://threejs.org/docs/index.html#api/scenes/Scene) object in [three.js](https://threejs.org/) is an instance of the THREE.Scene constructor that can be used to place everything that makes up an environment in a three.js project.
 It can contain cameras, lights, and of course mesh objects composed of a geometry and material, along with many other types of various objects such as arrow helpers.
 The scene object can then be passed to a render function along with a camera to render a view of the scene from the perspective of the given camera.

-There is a great deal of other things to cover when it comes to a scene object though, such as the background and fog properties, and the fact that it inherits from the Object3d base class which allows for things like having a whole scene repositioned, and rotated just like mesh objects, cameras and anything based off of Object3d.
-So in this post I will be going over at least a few details that revolve around the topic of scene objects in the javaScript library known as threejs.
+There is a great deal of other things to cover when it comes to a scene object though, such as the background and fog properties, and the fact that it inherits from the Object3d base class which allows for things like having a whole scene re positioned, and rotated just like mesh objects, cameras and anything based off of Object3d.
+So in this post I will be going over at least a few details that revolve around the topic of scene objects in the java Script library known as threejs.

 <!-- more -->